 How Mowing Too Low Happens

-It’s all about the look.
-A freshly mowed lawn looks good because it is level.
-To make a lawn level, all the grass must be the same height which forces you to mow the lawn at or below the shortest grass in the lawn.
-At that setting the entire lawn will be short but level.
-The shortest grass is the weakest, thinnest part of the lawn – so mowing as low as the shortest grass dooms the rest of the lawn to the same fate.
-In the short term (after mowing), the lawn is level and looks great.
-In the long term, a short level St Augustine lawn will be a weak, thin lawn.
+The shortest grass is the weakest, thinnest part of the lawn – so mowing as low as the shortest grass dooms the rest of the lawn to the same fate - weak and thin.
+In the short term (after mowing), the lawn is low, level, and looks great.
+In the long term, after months of low mowing, the lawn declines into patches of dead spots, off-color, and full of weeds.

-St Augustine lawns do not grow uniform.
 Some areas are wet, some dry, some shady, some sunny - causing the lawn to grow at different rates.
 This uneven growth makes for an uneven lawn.
-The cure is to level it with a mower – just mow the lawn as short as the shortest grass.
+If the shortest part of the lawn is only 2" tall, to make the lawn level, you would mow the entire lawn at 2".

+Set the mower to the tallest setting and mow at that height.
 Although the lawn will grow at different rates, all the lawn will grow to a height of 4” to 5” – eventually.
 Once the shortest grass reaches 4” to 5”, mowing at that height – 4” to 5” - will create a smooth level lawn that looks great and is sustainable.

 4” Lawn - How to Get There

-Growing a lawn to a sustainable height or 4” to 5” tall can be done in two ways: 1) do not mow until the shortest part of the lawn is 4” to 5” tall or 2) set your mower to mow at 4” to 5” and mow on a regular schedule.
 Option 1 is the easiest – just let your lawn grow until the shortest part of the lawn is 4” to 5” tall.
-This may take months depending on the time of the year and the lawn will uneven with a lot of showy tall weeds.
+This may take months depending on the time of the year and the lawn will be uneven with a lot of showy tall weeds.
 To mow the lawn, set your mower so the lawn is 4” to 5” tall (usually the highest setting) and mow the lawn.

-A third option is to combine Option 1 &2 – when you can’t stand the look of the lawn, mow at 4” to 5” tall.
+A third option is to combine Options 1 &2 – when you can’t stand the look of the lawn, mow at 4” to 5” tall.
 This will keep the lawn more acceptable – not level but presentable - while the canopy reaches the 4” to 5”.

 Be Patient - Your Reward is a Better Lawn